kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 Package `kuberuntime`

 Modify `kuberuntime_container.go`, function `killContainersWithSyncResult`.
 Break up the looping over containers so that it goes through killing the non-sidecars before terminating the sidecars.
 Note that the containers in this function are `kubecontainer.Container` instead of `v1.Container` so we would need to cross reference with the `v1.Pod` to check if they are sidecars or not.
-This Pod can be `nil` but only if it's not running, in which case we're not worried about ordering.
+This Pod can be `nil`, so labels will be added to recover the sidecar information in those cases (just like it is done for the preStop hook and other fields, in `labels.go` of `kuberuntime` package).

 ##### Sidecars started first
 Package `kuberuntime`